Solus-Tenebirs/CS3-PSHS-CLC/Quarter 1 (Q1)/q1_sg2_a1.md

 Example Solution:
 Identify repeated human errors such as accidental presses, and implement a system which asks to confirm your selection.
+Show a screen which displays the item and its price with the words Confirm and Cancel at the bottom.
+If the person clicks cancel, remove the item from their transaction.
+If the person clicks confirm, add the item to their transaction.

 Step 4: Draw a flowchart or write a pseudocode for the identified sub-problem (Your group could use a separate sheet of paper)
+- **Ill do this later** -